BU-ISCIII/nextflow-scif/README.md

 scif install nextflow-scif.scif
 ```

 This level of modularity is up to the user.
 Programatically, this install would be equivalent.
 This is a purely "human information" decision.
 If I am building a single container to share with my paper, I would opt to only need one file.
 If I am providing a builder service to users and want to easily install recipes in a modular fashion, I would want to do the second, which is this case.
 Here we are preparing a model for developing new workflows as quickly as possible, so app_recipes should contain a collection of app recipes that can be combined in the Singularity/Docker recipe for creating the needed container for the workflow being developed.
-In fact, probably we will convert app_recipes to a Github repository, so it will be used as remote repository in all the workflows we will develop, making its update easier.
+In fact, probably we will convert app_recipes to a Github repository, so it will be used as a remote repository in all the workflows we will develop, making its update easier.

 This means that, for any SCIF recipe and a host of interest (Docker or Singularity container, or your computer) you can install the same recipes.